iGamingWire

 The brief

-Germany's Christian Democratic Union (CDU), the nation's governing party, has received a strategic reform proposal from the Economic Council, a business association affiliated with the party, aimed at resolving the country's notoriously fragmented gambling regulatory environment.
-The proposal provides a roadmap for modernizing Germany's gambling framework, which has long been criticized as one of Europe's most restrictive and inefficient markets, characterized by inconsistent state-level regulations and barriers to market entry.
+Germany's Christian Democratic Union (CDU), the country's governing party, has received a strategic proposal from the Economic Council—a business association aligned with the party—designed to break the regulatory impasse that has characterized Germany's gambling market for years.
+The proposal offers a roadmap for comprehensive reform that could reshape one of Europe's most restrictive and fragmented gambling environments.

 Original report